 Aladin is a front-end to various astronomy databases on the internet.
-You will use it to find images to use as finder maps and to identify (and obtain data on ) the stars in those images.
-The Aladin server and SkyView+ are often a good sources of images; Simbad is the usual source for stellar information.
-Sometimes just information from the SAO catalog is required; then VizieR can be used to access just the SAO catalog.
+You will use it to find images to use as finder maps and to identify (and obtain data on) the stars in those images.
+The Aladin server and SkyView+ are often a good sources of DSS (Digital Sky Survey using visible-light) images; Simbad32 is the usual source for stellar information.
+Sometimes just information from the SAO catalog is required; then VizieR33 can be used to access just the SAO catalog.
 You will use Aladin mostly in the pre-observation phase.
 The file using.Aladin.txt briefly describes how to use this program to produce the maps and data required for the pre-observation phase of the lab.
-Note: NASA has a very handy web page that also allows you to do many of these things. gaia (see below) is also and excellent way to make finder maps.
+Note: NASA has a very handy web page34 that also allows you to do many of these things. gaia (see below) is also and excellent way to make finder maps.